logo

 The oarfish is known for its striking appearance and enormous size.
 Characterized by its ribbon-like body and shimmering silver scales, it can grow to over 30 feet.

-This deep-sea dweller typically inhabits the most remote parts of the ocean, making it an elusive species rarely seen.
+This deep-sea dweller typically inhabits the most remote parts of the ocean, making it an elusive species that is rarely seen.
 Its large eyes and prominent red spines add to its dramatic look, contributing to its nickname.

 On August 10, 2024, a 12-foot oarfish was discovered near La Jolla Cove.
 Unfortunately, the fish was already dead when it was found.